neondatabase/website/content/static-pages/terms-of-service.md

 ## 10. Limitation of Liability

 10.1 SUBJECT TO SECTION 10.1 ABOVE, YOU EXPRESSLY UNDERSTAND AND AGREE THAT NEON, ITS SUBSIDIARIES AND AFFILIATES, AND ITS LICENSORS SHALL NOT BE LIABLE TO YOU FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL CONSEQUENTIAL OR EXEMPLARY DAMAGES WHICH MAY BE INCURRED BY YOU, HOWEVER, CAUSED AND UNDER ANY THEORY OF LIABILITY.
 THIS SHALL INCLUDE, BUT NOT BE LIMITED TO, ANY LOSS OF PROFIT (WHETHER INCURRED DIRECTLY OR INDIRECTLY), ANY LOSS OF GOODWILL OR BUSINESS REPUTATION, ANY LOSS OF DATA SUFFERED, COST OF PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES, OR OTHER INTANGIBLE LOSS.
-UNLESS OTHERWISE IS STATED IN THESE TERMST, NEON’S MAXIMUM AGGREGATE LIABILITY TO THE OTHER PARTY FOR DAMAGES OF ANY KIND THAT THE OTHER PARTY SUFFERS IN CONNECTION WITH THESE TERMS DURING THE USE OF NEON PRODUCT(S) OTHER THAN WITHIN THE TECHNICAL PREVIEWS IS LIMITED TO THE AMOUNT OF THE FEES PAID BY THE OTHER OTHER PARTY TO NEON IN THE TWELVE (12) MONTH PERIOD IMMEDIATELY PRECEDING THE DATE OF THE LAST EVENT GIVING RISE TO THE LIABILITY.
+UNLESS OTHERWISE IS STATED IN THESE TERMS, NEON’S MAXIMUM AGGREGATE LIABILITY TO THE OTHER PARTY FOR DAMAGES OF ANY KIND THAT THE OTHER PARTY SUFFERS IN CONNECTION WITH THESE TERMS DURING THE USE OF NEON PRODUCT(S) OTHER THAN WITHIN THE TECHNICAL PREVIEWS IS LIMITED TO THE AMOUNT OF THE FEES PAID BY THE OTHER OTHER PARTY TO NEON IN THE TWELVE (12) MONTH PERIOD IMMEDIATELY PRECEDING THE DATE OF THE LAST EVENT GIVING RISE TO THE LIABILITY.

 10.2 THE LIMITATIONS ON NEON'S LIABILITY TO YOU IN PARAGRAPH 10.1 ABOVE SHALL APPLY WHETHER OR NOT NEON HAS BEEN ADVISED OF OR SHOULD HAVE BEEN AWARE OF THE POSSIBILITY OF ANY SUCH LOSSES ARISING.